nlejeune/TreeTalk/1-application_requirements.md

     - Initial data synchronization.
     - Ability to launch manual resynchronization.

-- User story 1.3: **As a user**, I want to see and manage all my data sources (imported GEDCOM, connected APIs) from a single interface.
+- User story 1.3: **As a user**, I want to see and manage all my data sources (imported GEDCOM)
 - Acceptance criteria:
-    - Dashboard listing sources.
+    - Dashboard listing ged files.
-    - Ability to delete a source.
+    - Ability to delete a ged file (and all associated tables entries in the SQL database)
     - Visible synchronization status (last update date, success/error).

 ### Epic 2: Family Data Exploration - Goal: Allow intuitive navigation in the family tree.